hawaii24/booking_challenge/README.md

 ## Part 2
 ### Launching the server
-Go back to the main folder to launch the local server:
+You need to be in the `server` folder as previously and run the following command to start the server on port 8080:
 ```
-cd && cd ~/path/to/downloaded/project/server && ./mvnw spring-boot:run
+./mvnw spring-boot:run
 ```
 Type `http://localhost:8080/<app>` either on Postman or in any browser to start sending `GET`requests, where `app` is one of `partOne` or `extensionPartOne`, followed by the arguments as defined previously.